 Pinball Quest is a pinball RPG game developed by TOSE Co. and released in 1990 for the NES by Jaleco.
-It is perhaps the only hybrid of pinball and RPG gameplay ever released.

 There are four gameplay options available to you in pinball quest: